National Museum of the United States Air Force

 "Ohio's largest free attraction" could be the largest free attraction in America, or at least the most imposing.
 It's not every day you get to stand next to a replica of a nuclear bomb, or a plane that actually dropped one.
 We enjoyed its unashamed showcase of aerial might so much we returned for another visit later the same week!

-Just be prepared to do a lot of walking, starting with the stretched-out parking lot (as you might expect, featuring a huge handicapped section) and then what seems like miles of interior hangar exhibits.
+Just be prepared to do a lot of walking, starting with the stretched-out parking lot, and then what seems like miles of interior hangar exhibits.
 Outside, in a large adjacent park, are many memorials for individual air force groups and squadrons.
 It appears that each squadron got a tiny memorial, but some raised money to construct really nice monuments -- fancy sculptured pilots and fighters arcing overhead, even a granite pagoda crowned with a climbing Mustang.

 Air Power in World War II